Orange County (film)

-Orange County is a 2002 American comedy film starring Colin Hanks and Jack Black.
-It was released on January 11, 2002.
-The movie was distributed by Paramount Pictures and produced by MTV Productions and Scott Rudin.
-The movie was directed by Jake Kasdan and written by Mike White.
+Orange County is a 2002 American comedy film directed by Jake Kasdan, written by Mike White and starring Colin Hanks and Jack Black.
+The film follows Shaun Brumder, a high school student who aspires to attend Stanford University in hopes of becoming a writer, but his guidance counselor mistakenly enters an incorrect transcript, causing him to be rejected.

+The film was released by Paramount Pictures on January 11, 2002 to mixed reviews from critics while grossing $43.3 million against an $18 million budget.

 Plot

-Shaun Brumder is intelligent but little interested in his education, leading a carefree SoCal lifestyle of surfing in affluent Orange County, California, drinking and partying.
-His best friend, Lonny, is killed in a surfing accident during a massive storm, causing Shaun to rethink his life.
-Finding a novel on the beach by Marcus Skinner, it inspires him to become a writer.
-Upon learning that Skinner is an English professor at Stanford University, Shaun makes it his goal to attend Stanford and study under him.
+High school junior Shaun Brumder is intelligent but disengaged from school, instead spending time surfing with his friends in affluent Orange County, California.
+After his best friend, Lonny, dies in a surfing accident during a massive spring storm, Shaun gives up surfing and begins to reevaluate his life.
+When he discovers a book by Marcus Skinner on the beach, he is inspired to pursue writing.
+Learning that Skinner teaches English at Stanford University, Shaun becomes determined to attend the university and study under him.

-Shaun dramatically improves himself academically, obtaining high grades and SAT scores and becoming president of his graduating class.
-Following the advice of his college counselor, Ms. Cobb, Shaun applies only to Stanford.
-This backfires when he is rejected as Ms. Cobb mixed up his transcript with that of another student.
+As the one-year anniversary of Lonny's death approaches, Shaun undergoes a dramatic academic transformation, earning high grades and SAT scores and becoming president of his graduating class.
+On the advice of his college counselor, Ms. Cobb, Shaun applies only to Stanford University; however, this backfires when she accidentally switches his transcript with that of failing slacker Shane Brainard, resulting in Shaun's rejection and Shane's mistaken acceptance.

-Reaching out to his wealthy father, Bud, who left his family for a younger woman, Krista, Shaun pleads with him to donate to Stanford to increase his chances of acceptance.
-Disapproving of his son's dream to become a writer, Bud refuses.
-Shaun's girlfriend, Ashley, convinces her friend and Lonny's former flame, Tanya, to get Shaun an interview at his home by Tanya's grandfather, a Stanford board member.
-When Tanya refuses, Ashley resorts to blackmail, which succeeds.
-Unfortunately, the antics of Shaun's dysfunctional family members—his alcoholic, emotionally fragile mother, Cindy, and his dim-witted, stoner brother, Lance—cause Shaun's interviewers to storm out in disgust.
+Desperate to reverse his rejection, Shaun turns to his wealthy father, Bud, who left the family for a younger woman, Krista, and now lives in Malibu.
+Shaun asks Bud to make a donation to Stanford, but Bud refuses, disapproving of Shaun's aspiration to become a writer.
+Shaun's girlfriend, Ashley, then persuades Lonny's former girlfriend, Tanya, to arrange an interview at Shaun's home with Tanya's grandfather, a Stanford board member.
+However, the behavior of Shaun's dysfunctional family—including his alcoholic and emotionally fragile mother, Cindy, and older, dim-witted stoner brother, Lance—causes the interviewers to leave the house in disgust.

-In a last-ditch effort, Ashley and Lance convince Shaun to drive to Palo Alto and plead his case directly to Stanford Admissions Director, Don Durkett.
-By the time they reach campus, the admissions building is closed.
-While Lance seduces the secretary on duty, Shaun and Ashley find Durkett's home address.
-There, Shaun impresses Durkett with his real transcript, but Durkett is reluctant to admit him so late in the admissions process.
+In a last-ditch effort, Ashley and Lance convince Shaun to drive to Palo Alto and plead his case directly to Stanford admissions director Don Durkett.
+By the time they arrive on campus, the admissions office is closed.
+While Lance distracts the secretary on duty, Shaun and Ashley obtain Durkett's home address.
+There, Shaun impresses Durkett with his real transcript, despite Durkett's reluctance to admit him so late in the admissions process.
+After persistent pleading, Shaun convinces him to reconsider, but another mishap occurs when Ashley mistakes Lance's ecstasy pills for pain relievers and offers them to Durkett for his headache, inadvertently getting him high.